philterd/philter/docs/docs/other_features/alerts.md

 ### Retrieving and Deleting Alerts

-The alerts that Phileas has generated are available through Phileas' [alerts API](alerts-api.md).
+The alerts that Philter has generated are available through Philter' [alerts API](alerts-api.md).
 This API allows for retrieving and deleting alerts.
-Using this API you can build sophisticated notification systems around Phileas' capabilities.
+Using this API you can build sophisticated notification systems around Philter' capabilities.